motorcycle 101 guides

 • Pay the required fees

-When you are operating with a New Hampshire motorcycle learner’s permit, you will have to comply with the following restrictions as you practice:
+When you are operating with a New Hampshire motorcycle learner’s permit, you will have to comply with the following restrictions:

 • You cannot transport passengers